tewarid/tewarid.github.io/_posts/2010/2010-09-27-create-a-wireshark-dissector-in-lua.md

 ### Running the Lua script in Wireshark

-Here are the steps required to get the above code running.
-Skip step 3 if your Wireshark version is 1.4 or better.
+These are the steps required to test the code above

-1. Edit and save the lua script above to any folder e.g. a file called `myproto.lua` in `c:\myproto`.
+1. Edit and save the lua script above to any folder e.g. a file called `myproto.lua` in `c:\myproto`

 2. Open `init.lua` in the Wireshark installation directory for editing.
 You will need Admin privileges on Windows Vista and 7.

-3. Ensure that the following line in `init.lua`, if present, is commented out
+3. Ensure that the following line in `init.lua` is commented out - skip step if Wireshark version is 1.4 or better

     ```lua
     -- disable_lua = true; do return end;